nrpndr/movie-service/README.md

 # review-service
-Review Service is a service that takes care of maintaining reviews and star rating for a movies and events
+Movie Service is a service that cares of maintaining movies data

 ## Getting Started
 It a spring boot project with Maven.